stuburger/yafl/README.md

 ### Repeat Props

+The Repeat Component uses the function as a child pattern.
+The first argument is the value of this Repeat section.
+The second argument is an object of array helper functions which provide some simple array manipulation functionality.

+`children: (value: T[], utils: ArrayHelpers<T>) => React.ReactNode`

+### Array Helpers

 | Prop | Type | Description |
 | - | - | - |
 | `push` | `(value: T) => void` | Pushes an element onto the end of the array. |